Same-sex marriage in North Dakota: Lawsuits

 On June 29, Judge Erickson lifted the stay he had issued in Jorgensen and declared North Dakota's constitutional and statutory restrictions on access to marriage by same-sex couples and the recognition of such marriages from other jurisdictions invalid.

 State Representative Joshua Boschee welcomed the court ruling, saying that it creates a more compassionate environment for LGBT people, "I think back to, even my own youth, when you didn't have any out people around and you had nobody to look up to.
 LGBT and their straight friends now live in a country where the full rights and responsibility of marriage are afforded to everyone."
 Senator Heidi Heitkamp said, "Today is an historic day for equal rights, for justice, and for individuals and couples across the country who can no longer be treated differently because of who they love."
 A group of supporters gathered outside the Grand Forks County Courthouse to celebrate the court ruling.
 Among them, former State Senator JoNell Bakke who said she had been "waiting for this to happen for quite some time".
 "There's still going to be pushback from the state, obviously.
-But this sets the tone that if it's legal to be married, it's illegal to discriminate against [people who identify as gay].", Bakke said.
+But this sets the tone that if it's legal to be married, it's illegal to discriminate against [people who identify as gay]", Bakke said.
 Opponents of same-sex marriage said they were disappointed.
-Senator John Hoeven said "I, like many others across America, am disappointed by today's Supreme Court ruling approving same-sex marriage, and believe as a matter of religious principle that marriage is the union between one man and one woman.", despite the United States being a secular state.
+Senator John Hoeven said, "I, like many others across America, am disappointed by today's Supreme Court ruling approving same-sex marriage, and believe as a matter of religious principle that marriage is the union between one man and one woman", despite the United States being a secular state.
 Kevin Cramer, U.S. Representative for North Dakota's at-large congressional district, said the ruling was "another example of activist judges overstepping their authority".

+Developments after legalization

+On January 7, 2025, representatives Bill Tveit and Jeff Hoverson introduced a resolution to the North Dakota House of Representatives urging the U.S. Supreme Court to overturn Obergefell.
+The measure was withdrawn nine days later.
+It was likely to encounter significant civil opposition if passed, as the majority of North Dakota residents support the legal recognition of same-sex marriage according to polling.
+A new motion was introduced on January 29, and passed the House 52–40 on February 24.
+Supporting the motion, Tveit incorrectly stated that the "definition of marriage has been solely between a man and a woman for millennia".
+This is erroneous as two-spirit marriages are known to have been performed in Native American cultures in North Dakota prior to European colonization.
+The Senate rejected the resolution by a 16–31 vote on March 13, 2025, with at least two dozen Republicans joining the Democratic-NPL lawmakers in opposing the measure.